tharsha18/gluelabs/gluelab.md

 #### Data set 1 - Taxi Trip Data

-"- Navigate to the AWS Glue console at Services -> AWS Glue\n",
+Navigate to the AWS Glue console at Services -> AWS Glue

-    "- From the left-hand panel menu, navigate to Data Catalog -> Crawlers.\n", "- Click on the button ‘Add Crawler’ to create a new AWS Glue Crawler.\n", "- Fields to fill in:\n",
+From the left-hand panel menu, navigate to Data Catalog -> Crawlers.

+Click on the button ‘Add Crawler’ to create a new AWS Glue Crawler.

+Fields to fill in:

-    "    - Page: Add information about your crawler\n",
+Page: Add information about your crawler

-    "        - Crawler name: **nyc_trips_csv_crawler**\n",
+Crawler name: nyc_trips_csv_crawler

-    "    - Page: Add a data store\n",
+Page: Add a data store

-    "        - Choose a data store: S3\n",
+Choose a data store: S3

-    "        - Include path: **s3://###s3_bucket###/data/nyc_trips_csv/**\n",
+Include path: s3://glue-;abs-001-ReplaceYourAcctID/data/nyc_trips_csv/

-    "    - Page: Choose an IAM role\n",
+Page: Choose an IAM role

-    "       - IAM Role: Choose an existing IAM role **glue-labs-GlueServiceRole**\n", "    - Page: Configure the crawler's output\n",
+IAM Role: Choose an existing IAM role glue-labs-GlueServiceRole

+Page: Configure the crawler's output

-    "        - Database: Click on ‘Add database’ and enter database name as **nyc_trips**.\n", "- Click on the button ‘Finish’ to create the crawler.\n", "- Select the new Crawler and click on 'Run crawler' to run the Crawler.\n", "\n",
+Database: Click on ‘Add database’ and enter database name as nyc_trips.

+Click on the button ‘Finish’ to create the crawler.

+Select the new Crawler and click on 'Run crawler' to run the Crawler.
-    "Once the data is crawled, which should take about a minute, we can view the database and tables in the AWS Glue Catalog and query the tables as well:\n", "\n",
-    "### Transform the data to Parquet\n",
-    "\n",
-    "Let's query the table created:"